Reviews – are they really that important?

 Google offers several ways to automatically (after setup) add reviews to ads.
 The guys over at Adaplo have made an excellent overview if you are not already setup.

 Ads with reviews from the Amazon ad network

 So, we have covered Google which is of course a very important marketing channel for OEM brands and e-commerce companies.
-A newer (launched in 2018) but very similarly looking alternative is Amazon’s remarketing (remarketing = retargeting) ads:
+A newer (launched in 2018) but very similar looking alternative is Amazon’s remarketing (remarketing = retargeting) ads:

 I think it’s very exciting that Amazon has adopted a pixel/remarketing setup very similar to what Google and Facebook have already offered for quite some time.
 Amazon offers a compelling product for brands selling products on Amazon for sure, especially in the countries where Amazon has a larger footprint.

 Ads with reviews on Facebook and Instagram

 Facebook’s ad network (includes Instagram) is really interesting as it is in my opinion severely underutilized by brands and retailers.

 The Facebook ad network offers a top opportunity to make ad campaigns that are truly data-driven.
 Facebook can offer this thanks to the fact that they know so much about its users (more so than even Google I would argue).
 This is good news to savvy advertisers which know how to utilize the data to their advantage.
 Here are a few examples of Facebook and Instagram ads with review data: